 Given a fermionic Hamiltonian in second quantised form, the Hamiltonian must first be converted to a qubit representation.
-The Jordan-Wigner (JW) transformation \cite{jordan1928jw} maps electronic configurations onto computational basis states; for instance, the state $\ket{01}$ indicates a system with two spin orbitals, in which the first (second) spin orbital is unoccupied (occupied).
-Fermionic creation and annihilation operators are mapped onto qubit operators (namely, tensor products of Pauli operators, or `Pauli strings').
+That is, fermionic creation and annihilation operators are mapped onto qubit operators (namely, tensor products of Pauli operators, or `Pauli strings').
+To this end, we will use the Jordan-Wigner (JW) transformation \cite{jordan1928jw}, which maps electronic configurations onto computational basis states; for instance, the state $\ket{01}$ indicates a system with two spin orbitals, in which the first (second) spin orbital is unoccupied (occupied).
 Thus, for the remainder of this paper, we will consider Hamiltonians expressed in a Pauli basis,

 where $\hat{\sigma}_{\boldsymbol{m}}$ is a Pauli string of length $n$,